Fly or rigging system: allows safe support and quick change scenery and lighting used in proscenium theatre.

 b) they can be run both individually and together, so that single motors can be adjusted to line up with the others.

-Disadvantages; get out of synch quickly, noisy, and slow.
+Disadvantages; chain motors get out of synch quickly, are noisy

 Large single motor and shaft which raises all the lift lines on a batten or truss.